top of page

 R — Resolve with Intent Validation

 Delivery is validated against intent—not just visuals.
+This includes:

-• does it match user intent?
+• Does it match user intent?

-• does it match product logic?
+• Does it match product logic?

-• does it match the original decision set?
+• Does it match the original decision set?

 QA becomes a validation layer, not a correction layer.